 2. Stir the mixture, and let it cool down before covering with a cling film.
 Let the cling film touch the surface of the ganache to prevent air bubbles.

-4. Once the Whipped White Chocolate Ganache is ready use it to decorate and fill your favorite desserts such as cakes, cupcakes, doughnuts, pies and more.
+4. Once the Whipped White Chocolate Ganache is ready use it to decorate and fill your favorite desserts like this Kinder Bueno Cake, cupcakes, doughnuts and more.